NIAGARA FALLS, NEW YORK AND ONTARIO

 Part of a 700-mile-long Erosional Feature

-The Niagara Escarpment is cliff that runs almost continuously from Wisconsin, through Michigan and Ontario and to New York.
+The Niagara Escarpment is a cliff that runs almost continuously from Wisconsin and along the Door Peninsula, through Michigan and Ontario and to New York.
 It is responsible form hundreds of waterfalls, the most famous of which is Niagara Falls.

 Niagara Escarpment is shown in red.